daviddassau/daviddassau.github.io/README.md

 # My Personal Site
-### This project can be view at https://personal-site-12d0f.firebaseapp.com/#!/home
+### This project can be viewed at https://personal-site-12d0f.firebaseapp.com

 This is my portfolio site, written using AngularJS as the JS framework, and Google's Firebase to host my blog posts.
 The site was completed at the conclusion of the front-end portion of my time at the Nashville Software School (December 2017).
 It contains traditional portfolio site information, such as:
 - A short summary of myself and why I decided to pursue software development.